 If a class or function template has multiple specializations, ReSharper allows you to switch between the primary template/specializations.

 When you caret is at the primary template or at one of the specializations, there are two ways of navigating between specializations:

 Press Alt+Enter and choose Navigate to specializations in the action list.

-Press Ctrl+Shift+G or choose Specializations in the Navigate To pop-up.in the main menu, and then select Specializations in the Navigate To popup.
+Press Ctrl+Shift+G or choose from the main menu, and then select Specializations in the Navigate To popup.